codesearch-github/codesearch/README.md

-!!! warning

-This project is not maintained anymore and just kept for archival purposes
+> :warning: **This project is not maintained anymore and just kept around for archival purposes**

 # Introduction
 Codesearch is a web application that helps you keep an overview of your source code.